-Infections: some micro-organisms and viruses can invade the CNS; these include fungi, such as cryptococcal meningitis; protozoa, including malaria; bacteria, as is the case with leprosy, or viruses.
+Infections: some micro-organisms and viruses can invade the CNS; these include fungi, such as cryptococcal meningitis; protozoa, including malaria; bacteria, as is the case with Hansen’s disease (leprosy), or viruses.

 Degeneration: in some cases, the spinal cord or brain can degenerate.
 One example is Parkinson’s disease which involves the gradual degeneration of dopamine-producing cells in the basal ganglia.

 Structural defects: the most common examples are birth defects; including anencephaly, where parts of the skull, brain, and scalp are missing at birth.